 We have mentioned that all three parameters, $\beta$ , $\delta$ , and $\gamma$ , arise in a similar manner, to explain additional variance beyond a Poisson process.
-The basic formulation for $\delta$ is a shifting of parameters over time.
+The basic formulation for $\delta$ is a shifting of relative claim costs for the individual insured over time.
 With more years of data, it might be possible to estimate this parameter.
 The basic formulation for $\gamma$ is heterogeneity among different doctors within the same insured group.
-We could estimate this parameter if we had credible data for at least several different size groups, and we assumed that the same heterogeneity applied to all size groups.
+We could estimate this parameter if we had credible data for at least several different size groups and if we assumed that the same heterogeneity applied to all size groups.
 In fact, the NCCI has used a similar approach to calibrate all of its credibility parameters.
 It divided risks into various size groups; it estimated optimal credibilities for the different groups; and it fitted these optimal credibilities to a credibility function.

 We can use the above numerical example to see whether $\delta$ might be significant.
 If the risk-shifting formulation is correct, the total variance will include a provision for $\beta$ and $\delta$ , as well as the usual Poisson variance.
 The excess variance estimate should be the sum of $\beta$ and $\delta$ .
-The numerator of the regression credibility estimate, however, should only include $\beta$ .
+The numerator of the regression credibility estimate, however, should include only $\beta$ .
 Thus we can compare the two estimates to see if the excess variance estimate is significantly larger.
-Exhibit VII shows this comparison for the classes for which the individual estimates were satisfactory.
+Exhibit 5 shows this comparison for the classes for which the individual estimates were satisfactory.
 In some cases the excess variance estimate is higher and in some cases it is lower!
 It does not appear that the excess variance estimate is consistently higher.
-In practical terms, this might imply that a doctor's inherent risk does not change appreciably over time.
+In practical terms, this might imply that an individual doctor's inherent (relative) risk does not change appreciably over time.